AnBuiii/Recipely/README.md

 ## About

 Inspired from many recipe app on store, this app was made to simplify all the usecase of a chef.
-Intergated with ML using MobilenetV3 model.
+Integrated with ML using MobilenetV3 model.

 ## Features

 This app let you

-- Dicover all the best recipes you needed
+- Discover all the best recipes you needed
 - Find and order directly the ingredients
 - Cook with the recipe you found